Pieter Duisenberg

 Pieter Jacob Duisenberg (born 2 June 1967) is an American-born Dutch politician and businessman who served as a member of the House of Representatives from 2012 to 2017 for the People's Party for Freedom and Democracy (VVD).
 He resigned to become chairman of the Vereniging van Universiteiten per 1 October 2017.
 He is the son of Wim Duisenberg (1935–2005), the first President of the European Central Bank.

 Education

 Duisenberg was born in Washington, DC while his father was working at the International Monetary Fund (IMF).
 After attending the Eerste Vrijzinnig-Christelijk Lyceum in The Hague from 1979 to 1985, he studied at the Erasmus University Rotterdam from 1990 to 1995, where he gained Bachelor of Economics and Master of Economics degrees.
 He also studied at the Vrije Universiteit Amsterdam 1992 until 1994 and received a Master of Financial Economics degree.

 Career

 In his private career, Duisenberg worked for Shell, McKinsey & Company and Eneco.
 In the 2012 general election, he was elected to the House of Representatives.
 He resigned in 2017 to become chairman of the Vereniging van Universiteiten.
+Duisenberg started serving as president of the Court of Audit in September 2023.